BawdyAnarchist/QubesTricks/i3wm/README.md

 It might not sound like much, but you can do all these in < 1 sec, as opposed to GUI or d-menu.
 Edit the file, and instructions are inside.
 Relatively straighforward, and highly customizable.

+### config_mods
+This file is intended to supplement your own i3 config.
+It has extra workspaces, expanded key bindings, and some improvements (commented).
+Review and merge with your own config.

 ### qubes-i3-scripts
 Copy scripts to to dom0 */usr/local/bin/* and make them executable `chmod +x`